-In the past, an arts degree was know for being a ticket to an uncertain, starving artist career path, with little potential for opportunities and decent income.
+In the past, an arts degree was known for being a ticket to an uncertain, starving artist career path, with little potential for opportunities and a decent income.
 However, in today’s creative economy, majoring in fine or commercial art opens the doors to a limitless creative career that can be taken in a variety of promising and lucrative ways.
-An art major degree provides a student with creative, communication, visual, analytical and critical thinking skills that can be applied in a variety of fields.
-While most jobs will require an advanced degree or additional training, we offer aspiring artists and creatives twelve careers that show there’s no shortage of art related jobs for the art major.
+An art major degree provides a student with creative, communication, visual, analytical, and critical thinking skills that can be applied in a variety of fields.
+While most jobs will require an advanced degree or additional training, we offer aspiring artists and creatives twelve careers that show there’s no shortage of art-related jobs for the art major.

 The art major who most enjoys analyzing artistic works might consider art criticism or art writing.
-Working as an art critic and writer tends to require both an art and history of art degree and maybe hired as freelancers.
-Art critics usually function as reporters for the arts: they write articles that work to understand and interpret meanings and qualities of artwork.
+Working as an art critic and writer tends to require both an art and history of art degree and may be hired as freelancers.
+Art critics usually function as reporters for the arts: they write articles that work to understand and interpret the meanings and qualities of the artwork.
 These are skills that are primarily acquired through a history of art degree.
-Art critic job opportunities are more open to those who have years of experience teaching art or art history, or working with museums and galleries.
+Art critic job opportunities are more open to those who have years of experience teaching art or art history or working with museums and galleries.
 As an art critic, your duties include reporting and writing reviews on local art organizations and artists, as well as gallery openings, shows, and exhibits.
 Art critics may also teach at colleges, and even work for art museums as curators from time to time.
-The expanse of an art critic’s potential lies in their ability to analyze, interpret and review different forms of art through writing.
-If you’re a wordsmith searching for a highly analytical career path, this is one of the art related jobs you’ll want to keep an eye out for.
+The expanse of an art critic’s potential lies in their ability to analyze, interpret, and review different forms of art through writing.
+If you’re a wordsmith searching for a highly analytical career path, this is one of the art-related jobs you’ll want to keep an eye out for.

 Art directors tend to have bachelor’s degrees in creative fields – photography and graphic design are a great place to start.
 In addition, you’ll probably need to have experience within several types of roles before you can assume the role of art director.
 The best way to land a gig is to put together a killer portfolio, one that shows your best work while highlighting your unique sense of visual style